swiftlang/swift-evolution/proposals/0267-where-on-contextually-generic.md

 ```

 > Only declarations that already support a generic parameter list will be allowed to carry a `where` clause inside a generic
 > context.
-Generic properties and constraints on protocol requirements are out of scope for the current proposal.
+Generic properties and constraints on protocol requirements or nonfinal class methods are out of scope for the current proposal.
 > For instance, the following remains an error:
 > ```swift
 > protocol P {
 >     // error: Instance method requirement 'foo(arg:)' cannot add constraint 'Self: Equatable' on 'Self'
+>     func foo() where Self: Equatable
+> }
+>
+> class C {
+>     // error: Nonfinal method 'foo(arg:)' cannot add constraint 'Self: Equatable' on 'Self'
 >     func foo() where Self: Equatable
 > }
 > ```